The root of suffering (Dukkha) is attachment ~ Shakyamuni Buddha

 - Dukkha has been commonly translated as “Suffering” or “Unsatisfactoriness”.

-- “Du” is a prefix for “bad” or “difficult” and “kha” is the root meaning something similar to “axle hole” (like in a wheel).
-The common analogy is that of a potters wheel, where the axle hole is not right, and results in a unsatisfactory experience and creation.
+- “Du” is a prefix for “bad” or “difficult” and “kha” is the root meaning something like “axle hole” (like in a wheel).
+The common analogy is that of a potter’s wheel, where the axle hole is not right and results in an unsatisfactory experience and creation.
 An analogy of a wheel also works well, where the wheel is not made correctly (the axle hole is uneven, broken, etc.) so the ride (your life) is not satisfactory (“bumpy”).

 - In comparison “Sukha” is the opposite of Dukkha and refers to “good”.
-This would be similar to a good axle hole/wheel that provides a smooth and satisfactory “ride” despite all the “bumps” in the road.
+This would be like a good axle hole/wheel that provides a smooth and satisfactory “ride” despite all the “bumps” in the road.

 - Dukkha has “internal” (physical and/or mental) and “external” (things that are outside our control) origins and results depending on the experience.

-- Dukkha is a result of our attachments, and our inability to truly understand that connection at a fundamental level.
+- Dukkha is a result of our attachments, specifically to the idea of “self”, and our inability to utterly understand that connection at a fundamental level.

-- Attachments result in Dukkha, which is the “sickness” we face.
-This sickness, due to attachments, results in rebirth.
+- This sickness, due to attachments, results in rebirth.

-- Attachments crave “fuel”, which they find with the “Three Poisons[/Fires]” (Ignorance/Delusions, Greed/Desire, and Anger/Hatred).
+- Attachments crave (desire, thirst, etc.) “fuel”, which they find with the “Three Poisons[/Fires]” (Ignorance/Delusions, Greed/Desire, and Anger/Hatred).
 These are essentially ‘wrong views’ which cause us to have craving, which in turn cause us to be “attached” to samsara (our world/cycle of birth and death).

 - The good news is that following the Noble Eightfold Path, which is likened to a “prescription” the Buddha wrote, so all sentient beings (like you and me) so we can heal our sickness (“Dukkha”) caused by our delusions, desires, and attachments.
 Following this path is known as the “Middle Way”, which means to not go to extremes in order to achieve enlightenment and Nirvana (which is our “natural” state, which is free of delusions, desires, and attachments).